 |New Customers Only?||Yes|

 Most Betfred welcome promotions are also available when the product is accessed via an app instead of the usual desktop or mobile browser.
 Players can sign up in-app, enter promo codes and makes deposits to activate bonuses as usual.
-Direct links to each mobile app and bonus amounts are provided below:
+Direct links to each mobile app are provided below:

 Betfred Sports Logo